LivePersonInc/developer-center/pages/documents/rt-interactions/monitor-api/getting-started.md

 indicator: messaging
 ---

-### Step 1 - Create an Account
+### Step 1 - Configure your LiveEngage account

-Create an account and save the generated `account_id`.
+On your LiveEngage account, make sure the following features are enabled:

-Make sure that the following features are enabled on your account:
+1. Messaging

-1. Async_Messaging
+2. Authenticated chat

-2. Authenticated_Chat
+* For sources other than Mobile (e.g Twilio, Facebook etc.) you should also enable the Conversation Sources feature.

-For sources other than Mobile (e.g Twilio, Facebook etc.) you should also enable the Messaging_Conversation_Sources feature.
+Contact your LivePerson representative in order to enable the features.

 In addition, an authentication server should be configured on the LiveEngage account.
 Refer to the [Authentication Guide - Configuration section](https://developers.liveperson.com/guides-authentication-configuration.html) in the Developer Community for further instructions.

 ### Step 2 - Login to your Account

-* Login to your account and go to campaigns → data sources -> conversation sources tab.
+* Login to your account and go to campaigns → data sources → conversation sources tab.

 ![Data Source](img/monitor_start1.png)

-### Step 3 - Create a Mobile App in the LE UI or Develop Your Own Private App
+### Step 3 - Create a Mobile App in the LiveEngage UI or Develop Your Own Private App

 In order to utilize the Monitoring API, you will need, among other parameters, an `AppInstallationId`.
 In order to do so, you will first need to create an application, either by using the LE UI to create a Mobile App or by developing your own Private App.